abedafnan/Design-Patterns/README.md

 lets you define a new operation without changing the classes of the elements on which it operates (Allow new operations without coupling)

+##### Memento
+Using the Memento design pattern, we can save a snapshot of the state of an object for possible later use.

 [To Be Continued ..]